ImageMagick/Usage-Markdown/color_mods/index.md

 The matrix forms a special array, known as an 'identity matrix'.

 By mixing up the rows you can use to swap the various channels around.
-For example here I swap the red and blue channel values.
+For example, here I swap the red and blue channel values.

 ~~~
 convert rose: -color-matrix ' 0 0 1